-The open cut project is targeting a rate of 6 million tonnes per annum of coal production over the first 12 months and has approval to ramp up to 13Mtpa run of mine.
+The open cut project is targeting a rate of 6 million tonnes per annum run of mine over the first year of operations with 2.5Mtpa of capacity expected by late June.

 “It is likely that Maules Creek will be declared fully commercial from July 1, 2015,”¬ Whitehaven said.

 Total capital expenditure is still expected to fall below the $767 million budget.

 “Major construction components which remain in progress include the erection of the coal handling preparation plant, provision of permanent power, product coal stockyards and workshops,” the Gunnedah basin miner said.

 “The CHPP (coal handling and preparation plant) is due to be completed before the end of May 2015 and at that time it is expected to be the last of the major infrastructure components to be completed.”

 The early phase of mining at Maules Creek has provided enough information to review cost estimates and revise mine plans.